naninovel/docs/docs/en/api/index.md

 ...
 @set stats.agility++

-; Use a private variable (ID starts with a dot) to prevent conflicts ; with other variables that have the same ID in other scripts.
+; Use a local variable (ID starts with a dot) to prevent conflicts ; with other variables that have the same ID in other scripts.
 @set .count=0
 @while .count is below 10